neumino/neumino.github.io/movies.md

-### My Fake Boyfriend
+### Minions: The Rise of Gru
-*Released on 2022-06-10, vote average 6.4*
+*Released on 2022-06-16, vote average 7.9*

-A young man in a tricky situation follows the advice of his unconventional best friend and uses social media to create a fake boyfriend to keep his awful ex-lover out of his life.
-But everything backfires when he meets the real love of his life, and breaking up with his fake boyfriend proves hard to do.
+A fanboy of a supervillain supergroup known as the Vicious 6, Gru hatches a plan to become evil enough to join them, with the backup of his followers, the Minions.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/sGqRPJqqkJ4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/HhIl_XJ-OGA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Collision
+*Released on 2022-06-16, vote average 6.2*

+Over the course of one fateful day, a corrupt businessman and his socialite wife race to save their daughter from a notorious crime lord.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/UmDxTrJa3XA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Cha Cha Real Smooth
+*Released on 2022-06-17, vote average 7.2*

+Fresh out of college and stuck at his New Jersey home without a clear path forward, 22-year-old Andrew begins working as a party starter for bar/bat mitzvahs—where he strikes up a unique friendship with a young mom and her teenage daughter.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/xg17CQrmY8E?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>